Conditional entropy minimization principle for learning domain invariant representation features: Introduction

-To address this issue, one needs a framework to deal with spurious invariant features.
-For example, in \cite{ahuja2021invariance}, Ahuja et al. want to minimize the entropy of the extracted features to filter out the spurious features.
-Although a theoretical justification is provided, this approach is limited at some points.
-First, the work in \cite{ahuja2021invariance} only considers linear classifiers which might not be the optimal one in practice.
-Second, even though the approach in \cite{ahuja2021invariance} is stated based on Information Bottleneck framework, its objective function is not directly motivated by the idea of Information Bottleneck \cite{tishby2000information}.
-A similar approach which is directly based on Information Bottleneck objective function for eliminating the spurious invariant features can be found in \cite{li2021invariant} \cite{du2020learning}.
-Despite their numerical results significantly outperforming the state-of-the-art methods, the results in \cite{li2021invariant} \cite{du2020learning} are lack of theory, leading to heuristic algorithms.
+Several frameworks have been proposed to deal with the presence of spurious invariant features.
+For example, in \cite{ahuja2021invariance} the entropy of the extracted features is minimized to filter out spurious features.
+However, only linear classifiers are considered and although the approach is motivated by the Information Bottleneck (IB) framework \cite{tishby2000information}, IB is not directly utilized in the learning objective.
+A similar approach directly based on the IB objective function for eliminating spurious invariant features appears in \cite{li2021invariant} \cite{du2020learning}.
+Although numerical results in \cite{li2021invariant} \cite{du2020learning} significantly outperform the state-of-the-art methods, the methods are heuristically motivated and lack theoretical justification.

-Unlike other existing work, to extract the true invariant features, we motivate the use of conditional entropy minimization principle which can be shown as a special case of Deterministic Information Bottleneck \cite{strouse2017deterministic}.
-Particularly, our contributions include:
+In contrast to previous works, the key contributions of this paper are the following: \begin{itemize} \item We propose a new objective function that is motivated by the conditional entropy minimization (CEM) principle and show that it is explicitly related to the Deterministic Information Bottleneck (DIB) principle \cite{strouse2017deterministic}.

-\begin{itemize} \item We proposed a new objective function that is motivated by the conditional entropy minimization principle.
-In addition, we show that this objective function is explicitly related to the Deterministic Information Bottleneck principle. \item We theoretically show that under some particular assumptions, minimizing the proposed objective function is able to filter out the spurious features. \item Our approach is general and can be applied for arbitrary invariance principle-based methods and arbitrary classifiers including non-linear classifiers. \end{itemize}
+\item We theoretically show that under some suitable assumptions, minimizing the proposed objective function will filter-out spurious features.

-The \textit{intuition of our approach} is first to learn a good representation function that can capture all the extracted invariant features including both the true invariant features and the spurious invariant features and then relies on the conditional entropy minimization principle to filter out the spurious invariant features.
-In practice, we use Invariant Risk Minimization algorithm \cite{arjovsky2019invariant} to perform the first step for capturing all invariant features.
-However, we note that our idea is not limited to the Invariant Risk Minimization algorithm.
-Indeed, our method can be integrated with arbitrary methods as long as these methods are able to extract invariant features.
-We also acknowledged that the Invariant Risk Minimization algorithm might not work in some particular cases \cite{rosenfeld2020risks} \cite{aubin2021linear} \cite{kamath2021does} \cite{gulrajani2020search}, but for the sake of the implementation simplicity, we use Invariant Risk Minimization to approximate extracted invariant representation features in this paper.
+\item Our approach is general in the sense that it is able to handle non-linear classifiers and may be extended to other DG methods that employ the invariance-principle. \end{itemize}